An efficient approach for solving stiff nonlinear boundary value problems: Straight-Inverse method for solving IVPs for the second order differential equations

 We are not going to estimate $e_{i}$ for all integer $i,$ but only for those satisfying inequality $i \leq i^{\ast},$ where $i^{\ast}$ is defined in \eqref{thoerem_conditions_i_ast_definition}.
 However, at this point, the very existence of such an integer value $i^{\ast}$ is yet to be proved.
-Let us fix some arbitrary $\varepsilon\in (0,1/6)$ and assume that